Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_m001.md

 ### Flash HPE `ncn-m001`

-The web interface will be used to update iLO 5 (BMC) firmware and/or System ROM (BIOS) on the HPE `ncn-m001` node.
+The web interface will be used to update iLO 5 or iLO 6 (BMC) firmware and/or System ROM (BIOS) on the HPE `ncn-m001` node.

-1. (`linux#`) Copy the iLO 5 firmware and/or System ROM files to a local computer from `ncn-m001` using `scp` or other secure copy tools.
+1. (`linux#`) Copy the iLO 5 or iLO 6 firmware and/or System ROM files to a local computer from `ncn-m001` using `scp` or other secure copy tools.

     ```bash
     scp root@ipaddressOfM001Node:pathToFile/filename .